 Tiffany began working at Helping Hands in 2012, starting out as an Hourly Carer and conducting domiciliary calls in the local community.
 The role appealed to Tiffany, who had been interested in the healthcare sector since school and sought a position with the right degree of flexibility.

 “I was initially drawn to the role because the flexible working hours allowed me to fit in hourly care around my other commitments, but then I was hooked!” says Tiffany.
-Deriving great satisfaction from this role and with aspirations to progress within the home care sector, Tiffany joined the Helping Hands Training Team in 2013.

 “Helping Hands has great opportunities for career progression,” explains Tiffany.
 “When a position within the Helping Hands Training Team arose, I saw it as the perfect opportunity to utilise all of my skills.”
 Working as a Training Officer, Tiffany and her team host a rigorous assessment and training week at Helping Hands’ Centre of Excellence, based in Alcester.